ivycat/posts-in-page/README.md

 2. Embed shortcodes directly in your template using `do_shortcode`.

 ## Changelog

+### 1.5.0
+* Add templates folder to structure and moved default template there
+* Fix pagination issues #42, 59

 ### 1.4.0
 * Fix bug preventing including or excluding multiple post_types or categories